miguel12345/EditorNetworkDeviceDiscovery/README.md

 ## Compatibility

-This tool was tested in OSX, Android and iOS but it should work on any platform that supports the `System.Net.Sockets` namespace.
+This tool was tested in OSX, Android, and iOS but it should work on any platform that supports the `System.Net.Sockets` namespace.